Snowflake-Labs/sfquickstarts/site/sfguides/src/ad_spend_roi_snowpark_python_scikit_learn_streamlit/ad_spend_roi_snowpark_python_scikit_learn_streamlit.md

 1) In a terminal window, browse to this folder and run `jupyter notebook` at the command line.
 (You may also use other tools and IDEs such Visual Studio Code.)

-2) Open and run through the [Snowpark_For_Python_DE.ipynb](https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn/blob/main/Snowpark_For_Python_DE.ipynb)
+2) Open and run through the cells in [Snowpark_For_Python_DE.ipynb](https://github.com/Snowflake-Labs/sfguide-ad-spend-roi-snowpark-python-streamlit-scikit-learn/blob/main/Snowpark_For_Python_DE.ipynb)

   **Note**: Make sure in the Jupyter notebook the (Python) kernel is set to ***snowpark-scikit***-- which is the name of the environment created in **Clone GitHub Repository** step.